rubyw177/efficient_frontier_mpt/README.md

 3. Click **Run Portfolio Analysis** to see results:
    - Maximum Sharpe Ratio portfolio
    - Minimum Variance portfolio
+   - Selected efficient frontier portfolio
    - Efficient Frontier chart
    - Correlation Matrix among the assets
    - Asset Metrics table
+4. Use the interactive slider to choose a target return along the efficient frontier.
+The app updates the portfolio weights, expected return, volatility, and marks the selected point on the efficient frontier plot.

 ## Files